 Kevin P. Gallagher speaks with Larry Eliot from The Guardian regarding Mitt Romney's economic plan.
 Gallagher states, "He doesn't have a sophisticated plan to put to the Office of Management and Budget to be costed.
 Even Bush did that.
 An independent [simulation] found that the plan doesn't add up.
 It would increase the deficit by $400bn a year.
 Romney says that would be filled by closing tax loopholes – but without specifying exactly how."
 (October 11, 2012)

-GDAE's Timothy A. Wise appears on this videocast to discuss rising food costs and overconsumption.
+GDAE's Timothy A. Wise appears on CrossTalk, produced by Russia Today, to discuss rising food costs and overconsumption.
 (August 27, 2012)

 World Bank Nominees GDAE's Kevin Gallagher weighs in on the World Bank presidential nominees (April 10, 2012)